Official guide · In partnership with the National Sheriffs' Association

 Before you recruit your first Participant, get clear on the boundaries.
 The most common reason Watch groups fail is mission creep into territory they shouldn't occupy.

-The full How to Start (and Maintain a Healthy) Neighborhood Watch Program handbook — everything on this page plus deeper guidance on suspect descriptions, telephone trees, family data sheets, block maps, and ongoing-meeting facilitation.
+The complete guide.
+Everything on this page plus deeper guidance on suspect descriptions, telephone trees, family data sheets, block maps, ongoing-meeting facilitation, and program longevity.
+In partnership with the National Sheriffs' Association.

-Add to CartA companion system
+A companion system

 NNWI.org provides the official public-facing materials.
 NNWI.ai supports the governance, documentation, onboarding, and meeting-structure layer behind the next generation of Neighborhood Watch operations — AI-powered tools for agencies, HOAs, and city programs running multiple Watch groups at scale.